It is the policy of the Marcicopa Community Colleges that a grade will be assigned at the conclusion of the course.

 Students must complete the requirements within the time period agreed to; maximum time allowed is seven months from the end of the term in which the grade of incomplete was assigned.
 Students who do not complete the requirements within seven months will have their grade recorded in accordance with the written contract.
 Students should NOT reregister for the course to complete the contract.

 REPEATING A COURSE TO IMPROVE A GRADE

 To improve a previously earned grade, students may repeat the course up to three times after the initial attempt.
 (A W' or Y' is not considered an attempt.)
 Students planning to enroll in a course for the third time should seek advisement prior to enrolling.
 All enrollments in a course will appear on the transcript and will be included in calculating the grade point average.
 Students may request in writing that the course(s) with the lower grade(s) be excluded during the grade point average calculation.
 The written request must be submitted to the Office of Admissions and Records at the Maricopa Community College where the course with the lower grade was taken.
 Check individual courses and programs for exceptions.

 Auditors are those who enroll in a course for the sole purpose of obtaining information.
 They receive no credit, grades, homework, or tests.
 If an auditor wishes to earn credit, he or she must change from audit status to credit status within the first week*.
 If a student wishes to audit a course for which he or she is enrolled for credit, the change must be made within the first five weeks* of a semester.
 Auditors are subject to the same attendance policies as other students.
-See the Tuition and Fee Schedule, page 17, for audit fees.
+See the Tuition and Fee Schedule for audit fees.
 Financial aid is not available for audited courses.